xijo/reverse_markdown/README.md

 # Thanks

-..to Ben Woosley for his improvements to the original script.
+..to Ben Woosley for his improvements to the first version.